mwaeckerlin/reverse-proxy/README.md

         docker run [...] -e redirect-old-host.com=new-host.org mwaeckerlin/reverse-proxy

-For special characters use hexadecimal ASCII code, as in URL encoding, so if you need to append a path, use `%2f` instead of slash `/` in the path.
+For special characters in the variable name (not in the value) use hexadecimal ASCII code, as in URL encoding, so if you need to append a path, use `%2f` instead of slash `/` in the path.

 ## SSL Certificates